NotAWiz4rd/deep-learning-final/final_report.md

 # Generating Fantasy Location Descriptions with a 124M LLM: Final Project Report

-CU Boulder  -  MSCS Deep Learning - Max Werner
+CU Boulder - CSCA 5642: Introduction to Deep Learning - Max Werner

 ## 1. Introduction
 Note: Due to the complexity of this project, I have not included code in this report.
 Please refer to the accompanying code repository for full implementation details.